RonzyOnGIT/jammming_backend/README.md

 Backend for jammming project, which handles initeraction with Spotify's auth system.
-The backend also handles request from the frontend using spring boot.
+The backend also handles request from the frontend using spring boot